03 December 2010

 · Many felt that access to services and information about services was not adequate and that there are inequities in how resources are distributed within the system

-Speaking on the International Day for Persons with Disabilities (3rd December 2010), the Minister said:
+Speaking on the International Day for Persons with Disabilities (

 “This consultation process has confirmed that people with disabilities and their families are looking for more choice in the services they receive and more control over how they access them.
 It clearly underlines the necessity of reform in how our disability services are funded and organised.”